polentino/titano-monthly-revenue-calculator/THE_MATH_BEHIND.md

 And there, you have it!

-Proof: if you substitute the average TITANO of the example of this paragraph, you will get `n=3346.66` which are about about 70 days (actually 69.72).
+Proof: if you substitute the average TITANO of the example of this paragraph, you will get `n=3346.66` which are about 70 days (actually 69.72).
 Therefore, after 70 days, we will start accumulating enough "critical TITANO mass" which will allow us to withdraw the desired 500 TITANO one week later (and the next one, and the next after that, etc ...), which means, on the 77th day, we can start withdrawing them :white_check_mark:

 ### Extending The Formula: Slippage and Taxes